idatta21/idatta21.github.io/_posts/2021-10-7-Response-Blog.md

- – In,future, First I will sketch a project outline like what are the things is going to discuss or what are the data I should fetch from API,whta are the data exploration we should do etc.
+ – In,future, First I will sketch a project outline like what are the things is going to discuss or what are the data I should fetch from API,whta are the data exploration we should do etc. here is the link for the vignette: idatta21.github.io/Project1 here is the for all the documents for the vignette: https://github.com/idatta21/Project1